Student Research Resources

 The Warren Alpert Medical School Support for Scholarly Achievement & Leadership:

 - The Warren Alpert Medical School has a limited pool of funds to help support students attending national and international academic conferences either to present scholarly work or to represent the Medical School in a leadership capacity.
 The Medical School may be able to reimburse students for reasonable (coach) travel and lodging expenses directly related to conference participation, and conference registration fees (including membership fees directly related to conference registration).
-Reimbursement does not cover the cost of meals.

 - Please understand that this funding is limited.
 Awards are given up to $750 for conferences in the United States, Puerto Rico, and Canada, and up to $1000 for conferences elsewhere.
 In order to ensure the greatest amount of equity possible across a large student body, an individual student will only be eligible for two financial awards (total $1,500) in any given fiscal year (conference date July 1 through June 30).
 Any unused funds will not roll over to the next fiscal year.